-Filmed off the coast of San Diego, California and with nearly 1.5 million views already, this is THE video that will make you fall in love with blue whales, if you are not already!
+Filmed off the coast of San Diego, California, and with nearly 1.5 million views already, this is THE video that will make you fall in love with blue whales, if you are not already!
 Relax and enjoy seven and a half minutes of drone footage of these magnificent creatures – from a distance and sometimes close up – set to a wonderful soundtrack.
-Their elegance and beauty is unrivalled!
+Their elegance and beauty are unrivaled!

 Magical Monsters of the Oceans

 There is something very special about blue whales, the gentle giants of the oceans.
 They are found all over the world (in subtropical and polar waters)

 and are the largest animals on earth growing to 100 feet in length and living for up to 90 years.

 Despite their huge size, the narrow shape of their body allows them to slice through the water with comparative ease.
 Their large, powerful tails with two rubbery flukes propels them forward very efficiently.

 Blue whales are a baleen whale which means that they have numerous (270 to 400) bristle-like baleen plates instead of teeth.
 These filter food such as krill and small fish and crustaceans.
 Because they are so big, these guys need a lot of food to keep them going – around 6 tons of krill per day.
 However, the amount they eat every day is very variable.
 They spend the summer months in cooler waters to breed and eat a huge amount at this time.
 Then, they migrate to warmer waters over the winter where they eat very little.

 It is estimated that there are 25,000 blue whales in our oceans but this is just a fraction of the 350,000 population of 200 years ago.
 So, what happened?